parttio/breeze-theme/README.md

 To install this add-on, check out the latest version and Maven/Gradle dependency snippets from the [Directory](https://vaadin.com/directory).

-Then change your theme annotation to use Breeze: `@Theme("breeze")´
+Then change your theme annotation to use Breeze: `@Theme("breeze")`

-To make changes on top of the Breeze theme, load project styles located in the "frontend" directory with `@CssImport("./themes/myapp/styles.css")´
+To make changes on top of the Breeze theme, load project styles located in the "frontend" directory with `@CssImport("./themes/myapp/styles.css")`

 ## Running the application